 Each executive officer (except the chief executive officer whose performance is reviewed by the Compensation Committee) has an annual performance review with the chief executive officer who makes recommendations on salary increases, promotions and stock option grants to the Compensation Committee.
-We have historically established base salaries for each of our executives based on many factors, including average salary increases expected in the biotechnology industry in the Boston, Massachusetts and central New Jersey areas, competition in the marketplace to hire and retain executives, experiences of our Board members and leadership team with respect to salaries and compensation of executives in similarly situated companies in our industry and other similar industries, as well as additional factors which we believe enables us to hire and retain our leadership team in an extremely competitive environment.
+We have historically established base salaries for each of our executives based on many factors, including average salary increases expected in the biotechnology industry in the Boston, Massachusetts and central New Jersey areas, competition in the marketplace to hire and retain executives, experiences of our Board members and leadership team with respect to salaries and compensation of executives in similarly situated companies in our industry and other similar industries, as well as additional factors which we believe enable us to hire and retain our leadership team in an extremely competitive environment.
 Our Compensation Committee annually reviews salary ranges and individual salaries for our executive officers.
-For 2013, the Compensation Committee increased annual base salary for our existing executive officers by 2.9% to 3.3%.
-For 2012, the Compensation Committee increased annual base salary by 2.0% to 2.8% for our named executive officers.
-For 2011, we limited annual base salary increases for our existing named executive officers to only 1%.
-Dr. Pepin joined us in July 2011 and his base salary was the result of arms length negotiations as part of his hiring process.
+The Compensation Committee increased annual base salary for our executive officers by 3.1% to 6.5% in mid-2015, depending on the position.
+For 2014, the Compensation Committee increased annual base salary for our executive officers by 3.0% to 6.5%.
+For 2013, the Compensation Committee increased annual base salary by 2.9% to 3.3% for our executive officers.